 Pre-AP classes allow students to participate in college preparatory courses structured around SpringBoard/College Board curriculum with standards aligned to current TRS standards.
-Students are provided an array of learning opportunities that are commensurate with their abilities.
+Students are provided many learning opportunities commensurate with their abilities.
 Opportunities are provided for students to pursue areas of interest in selected disciplines through guided and independent research.
-A continuum of learning experiences is provided that leads to the development of advanced-level products and/or performances such as those provided through the Texas Performance Standards Project.
+A continuum of learning experiences is provided that leads to the development of advanced-level products and/or performances like those provided through the Texas Performance Standards Project.
 Opportunities are provided to accelerate in areas of student strengths.
 Flexible pacing is employed, allowing students to learn at the pace and level appropriate to their abilities and skills.
 Flexible grouping patterns and independent investigations are provided throughout the program design/services.